An In-class Course

 - Digital Communication: The best ways to leverage digital and virtual channels to communicate with clients and internal stakeholders.

 - Communicating Change: Launching a new initiative that demands behavior change?
-Learn how communication best practices can help you drive change while maneuvering through challenges and roadblocks.
+Learn communication principles to help drive change while maneuvering through challenges and roadblocks.

 Career and Industry Outlook